 Just like the world of fashion, the strength and conditioning universe is subject to ever-changing trends.
 As exercise science and training protocols evolve, what's "hot" one minute is "not" the next.
-Look into the mothball-laden closet of the strength and conditioning world, and you'll see the bell-bottoms of soy protein, the bowler hat of pre-workout static stretching, and the gold lamé shoulder-padded blazer of sending girls to ellipticals and aerobics classes instead of the weight room.
+Look into the mothball-laden closet of the strength and conditioning world, and you'll see soy protein, pre-workout static stretching, and sending girls to ellipticals and aerobics classes instead of the weight room.
 Low-fat diets are like the polyester leisure suits of strength and conditioning: outdated, and borderline harmful.
 There are always emerging trends in fitness (remember Tae Bo?) and nutrition (Atkins, anybody?), and it can be confusing to sort through the tried-and-trues and hot-new-fads to find the nuggets of scientific truth—especially as scientific methods are also changing with new studies and advances in technology!

 For the most part, HIIT is exactly what its acronym describes: exercise performed in short high-intensity work intervals, followed by moderate-intensity recovery intervals.
 The work intervals can be as brief as 5 seconds, or as long as 8 minutes—but they must be performed at 80% to 95% of your maximal heart rate (HRmax).
 The recovery intervals can last equally as long as the work intervals, and should be performed at around 40% to 50% of your HRmax.
 You can repeat the work/recovery intervals as such for anywhere from 20 minutes to an hour.

 Let’s do the math!
 To find your HRmax, use the old rusty approximate equation of 220 minus your age (the standard deviation for this equation is +/- 12 beats per minute (BPM), so it’s not super accurate—but very easy to use!).
-If you were born in 1996 (good Lord, I was eating Dunkaroos while watching "Clarissa Explains It All" and putting butterfly clips in my hair before you were even BORN), your HRmax is around 202 BPM.
+If you were born in 1996, your HRmax is around 202 BPM.
 This means that, in order to perform a HIIT workout properly, your heart rate goal should be between 162 and 192 BPM during your work intervals, and between 82 and 101 BPM during your recovery intervals.

 This is the crux of HIIT: the high-intensity intervals have to be really, REALLY intense!
 Like, sprinting full-speed intense.
 Like, kinda-wanna-puke intense.
 If your work intervals are NOT this intense, then you are NOT performing a HIIT workout.
 Many people miss out on the awesome benefits of HIIT training by not performing their work intervals at a high enough intensity—don't let that happen to you!